ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Karen Sutherland writes about three edible, waterwise succulents that you can plant now.
+These three edible, waterwise succulents can be planted in your backyard.
 They are easy to grow, and tasty!

 Beach bananas, Round-leaf pigface (pictured above)